Thursday, August 26, 2021

 (5)I personally don't subscribe to the idea that all fairies are nature spirits, cute and minute, nor to the homocentric model that present fairies exclusively as helpers to the humankind.
 More on fairy nature, appearance, and relationships with humans in a future post.

-(6)I use a lot of personal examples not because they are any more special or "better" than other people's experiences; it is simple due to the fact that I can understand my experiences at a level deep enough to direct and analyze them.
-I would not feel comfortable doing this with other people's experiences: it holds the risk of becoming judgmental or biased on way or another.
+(6)I use a lot of personal examples not because they are any more special or "better" than other people's experiences; it is simple due to the fact that I can understand my experiences at a level deep enough to venture explaining them to others.
+I would not feel comfortable doing this with other people's experiences: it holds the risk of me becoming judgmental or biased or simply not having the right understanding.

 (7)The crossover between fairies/zâne/Na Daoine Maithe and the dead will be the subject of a separate post.
 This aside, I do not support any kind racial and supremacist views, and any such voice will be banned from this page.